Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors

-We highlight that the funnels have been designed to be as electrically inert as possible, as shown in the simulation performed with the SONNET software~\cite{sonnet2025} reported in Fig~\ref{fig:current}.
-In particular, the current of the sensor flows through the inductive meander, while only a small fraction leaks in the funnels.
-However, we notice that possible limitations of the simulations may arise from the modeling of the overlap region between the funnels and the resonator.
+The design of the funnels reasonably limits the current density leaking into them, as shown in the simulation performed with the SONNET software~\cite{sonnet2025} reported in Fig~\ref{fig:funnel_sketch+current}b.
+In particular, the current in the sensor at resonance flows through the inductive meander, while only a small fraction leaks in the funnels.
+However, we notice that possible limitations of the simulations may arise from the lack of modeling of the overlap region between the funnels and the resonator.